closeeaux/site09-scp914/README.md

-This is the script for SCP-914 from the map "SCP Site 09" made by Kiwonta.
+This is the script for SCP-914 from the gmod map "SCP Site 09" made by Kiwonta.